As your earning power increases, your 30s are a great time to further build your retirement savings foundation. Here are some tips to consider.

 Minimizing spending and debt can improve your overall financial health.

-- Pay off what you can.
+- Pay off debt.
 Pay off as much debt as you can each month.

 - Don't forgo saving.
 While you reduce debt, consider saving a little bit at the same time.
 Use our Savings Calculator to estimate how much more you can save when you reduce spending.